ossuminc/riddl/README.md

 To use `riddlc` locally and be able to update it with new changes, use this
 approach:
 * `git clone` the latest content and change directory to that cloned repository
-* Put the `.../riddl/riddlc/target/stage/bin` directory in your PATH variable
+* Put the `.../riddl/riddlc/target/universal/stage/bin` directory in your PATH variable
-* Run `sbt "stage"` to build the program
+* Run `sbt stage` to build the program
 * To update, run `git pull` from the `riddl` cloned repository directory and rerun the sbt command above to rebuild.